Securiti leads GigaOm's DSPM Vendor Evaluation with top ratings across technical capabilities & business value.

 On June 7, 2023, Connecticut Governor Ned Lamont signed Senate Bill No. 1103 – An Act Concerning Artificial Intelligence, Automated Decision-Making and Personal Data Privacy, a landmark law that will increase the transparency and accountability of the state government's use of AI and automated decision-making tools.

-Sections 1 to 3 of the law will take effect from 1 July 2023, whereas Section 4 will become effective from 1 October 2023, and Section 5 will take effect from the passage of the Act.
+Sections 1 to 3 of the law took effect on July 1, 2023, Section 4 became effective on October 1, 2023, and Section 5 took effect upon the passage of the Act.

 Definitions of Key Terms